Trusted Albuquerque, NM Probation Violations Defense Attorney

 That can probably be arranged, but it will take a court order to do it.
 In any case, you will need to go through the ordinary New Mexico criminal process in New Mexico, and work things out with the New Mexico Corrections Department.

 A juvenile is more likely than an adult to be sentenced to probation, rather than incarceration in the first place.
-Once a probation violation occurs, courts tend to treat juvenile probation violations more leniently.
+Once a violation occurs, courts tend to treat juvenile probation violations more leniently.
 They are more reluctant to incarcerate a juvenile, and periods of incarceration tend to be shorter.
 Repeated violations, however, could result in harsher treatment.

 What are the consequences of failing to meet the deadline for appealing a probation violation?

-In most cases, you will be out of luck and you will have to live with the results of the original probation hearing, even if it means incarceration.
+In most cases, you will be out of luck and you will have to live with the results of the original hearing, even if it means incarceration.
 If your failure to meet the deadline was your lawyer’s fault, however, you might be able to assert an “ineffective assistance of counsel” defense.
 I can help you if you are in that situation.

 What is Pre-Prosecution Probation?